 which can be found on site of RHHCT.

 Johan Puluj was a Ukraine Scientist who

-studied in Vienna and developed this tube in
+studied in Vienna and developed this lamp in

-its light, not aware of the harmful X-rays which
+easily in its light, not aware of the harmful X-

 Due to the fact that the mica plate was built

-at an angle of 45 degrees the amount of X-
+at an angle of 45 degrees and the amount of X-